 COVID-19 Update (November): The National Arboretum is open daily from 8 am to 5 pm.
 The National Bonsai & Penjing Museum and Administration Building will continue to be closed to the public.
 Some paths are also restricted.
 Restrooms and some indoor exhibits are open.
 Bring your own water and snacks!

-However, the arboretum is enormous and great for social distancing if you are willing to walk.
+The arboretum is enormous and great for social distancing if you are willing to walk.
+Consider exploring beyond the area immediately surrounding the entrance.
 Please check the website for the most up to date rules and opening times.

 Washington, DC has a pretty wide breadth of green space including Rock Creek Park, the Capitol Crescent Trail, and smaller parks around the city.
 But I particularly enjoy the monstrous, 446-acre space that is The National Arboretum.
 There is a huge variety of plants, open space, and wooded areas and its size help eliminate city noise and claustrophobia.
 You can find any kind of space you want for relaxation or exercise.
 So what do you need to know to make the most out of a visit?

 The National Arboretum is not metro accessible so you’ll have to drive, taxi, or bike over.
 (Capitol Bike Share has a station near the arboretum’s main entrance.)
 There is plenty of parking around the arboretum so you don’t necessarily have to walk the full length to see everything.

 It goes without saying that you should wear walking shoes and be prepared for the current temperature.
 However, it is worth noting that the arboretum’s most recognizable feature, The Capitol Columns, is located in a very large open space.
 Sunny days can feel extra hot and breezy days can feel extra cold in this area.
 You’ll want to bring a hat or jacket for exploring this area.

 What to Wear